-The Library of Congress hosts a broad array of activities that promote appreciation for books and reading, and provide broad access to the Library's unparalleled collections to scholars, educators and the general public.
-The Library's public programs promote study and research in broad thematic areas such as history, literature, poetry, and cultural anthropology.
+The Library of Congress hosts a broad array of activities that promote appreciation for books and reading, and provide broad access to the Library's collections to scholars, educators and the general public.
 Examples of notable outreach programs include the Center for the Book, the American Folklife Center and the National Book Festival.